 There may be a range of fees levied by your lender such as application, valuation and settlement fees.
 Make sure you ask your lender or mortgage broker about these fees.

 Once you secure the property, you may also need to take out some landlord insurance.
-This is insurance that will protect the building, its contents and cover if the tenant defaults on his or her lease obligations.
+This is insurance that will protect the building and its contents and cover if the tenant defaults on his or her lease obligations.

-To work out how much you can borrow to buy an investment property, use the Westpac borrowing power calculator, which can give you an estimate of what you can borrow.
+To estimate what you can borrow to buy an investment property, you could use the Westpac mortgage calculator.
 Please note that the calculator is not intended to be relied on for the purposes of making a decision in relation to a financial product.
 You should consider obtaining advice from a financial adviser before making any financial decisions.

 Once you know your borrowing power, you'll have a better idea of what your next step will be.
-You’ll know whether you can afford an apartment near the CBD or a house out in the suburbs.
+You’ll know whether you can afford an apartment or house near the CBD or out in the suburbs.

 Financial advice could help you achieve your investment property goals.
-If you’re not on track with respect to your investment property goal, financial advice can help steady the ship and get the right strategies in place to help you achieve your property goals.
+If you’re not on track with respect to your investment property goal, financial advice can help steady the ship and get the right strategies in place to help you achieve it.
 Financial advice can help you:

 Establish and achieve your financial goals such as buying an investment property or putting more money into superannuation

-Make the most of your money with some sound advice around budgeting and establishing savings plans
+Make the most of your money with some sound advice around budgeting and establishing savings plans; and

 This information has been prepared without taking account of your objectives, financial situation or needs.
 Because of this you should, before acting on this information, consider its appropriateness, having regard to your objectives, financial situation and needs.